aymanfarhat/TheCodeShip/README.md

 + New responsive layout based on the current design and style
 + Make a post page print friendly + print button
 + RSS link + subscription somewhere in new layout
++ Allow admin to re-organize the category menu order(make it order elements by default by length small to large)

 ######Features:
 + Recieve requests from authenticated client to post new articles via JSON-RPC